bockph/DISN-Presentation/blogpost.md

 ![3D shape reconstruction from a 2D image using DISN](tmp)
 # A paper review on how to recover high quality and detail-rich 3D shapes from 2D images
-Recovering a 3D shape from a single view is an ongoing research field which experienced quite some progress in the last few years driven by DeepLearning approaches.
 While humans are quite good in recognizing objects and deriving their properties using intuition, for machines it is a rather complex task to recover a 3D shape from a single view.
-Nonetheless, as this i needed as a core technology for a variety of fields such as for example virtual reality, medical imaging, robot motion planing, etc. -- to name only a few.task as  Until Single-view 3D reconstruction has been a
+As is needed as a core technology for a variety of fields ,as for example, virtual reality, medical imaging, robot motion planing, etc. -- to name only a few.task as  Until Single-view 3D reconstruction has been a

 ## How can a 3D shape be represented and what other approaches exist so far.
 Using 2D images for a 3D shape reconstruction is a trending topic in the Research of the last years.
 However, while there are already several promising approaches out there, scientists where not able to decide on a gold standard concerning the representation of the 3D shape yet.
 TODO insert Neural Networks as recent main approach